 Select a core set of metrics you plan to measure well into the future of your organization.
 Data is only representative when you can compare it to something, so it will not help your organization if you do not consistently collect data on the same metrics.

 Again, this is a great opportunity to seek counsel from a fundraising consultant.
-A fundraising consultant can help you determine Key Performance Indicators tailored to the scope of your organization, as well as provide you with insight into how to move forward once you evaluate your metrics.
+A fundraising consultant can help you determine key performance indicators (KPIs) tailored to the scope of your organization, as well as provide insight into how to move forward once you evaluate your metrics.

 Effective fundraising starts by building a solid fundraising strategy for your organization to follow.
-Now that you know the steps to build a excellent fundraising strategy of your own, you are ready to start a new chapter of your organization’s success!
+Now that you know the steps to build an excellent fundraising strategy of your own, you are ready to write a new chapter of your organization’s success!

 Remember, if taking on the challenge of creating a new fundraising strategy feels overwhelming, consider working with a fundraising consultant like Aly Sterling Philanthropy.

 Our consultation process begins by interviewing key stakeholders.
 Then, we assess your culture and infrastructure, propose recommendations, set KPIs and help equip your team to carry out your new strategy effectively.